 “Do this pose to strengthen the muscles in your thighs and your glutes,” Perlman says.

 2. Plank Pose

-"The abductors, obliques, glutes, and shoulders will get stronger thanks to the static nature of this pose.
-When done consistently—at least twice a week—this pose can help develop a lean and strong midsection," says Barrie Risman, yoga instructor and co-director of the World Spine Care Yoga Project.
+“The abductors, obliques, glutes, and shoulders will get stronger thanks to the static nature of this pose.
+When done consistently — at least twice a week — this pose can help develop a lean and strong midsection,” says yoga instructor and author Barrie Risman of Barrie Risman Yoga.

 3. Four-Limbed Staff Pose

 Also known as Chaturanga, this pose is killer for your arms, shoulders, and abs.